Children's Braces in Brighton & Hove

 Identifying a Problem Early

-Once your child’s adult teeth have come through, we recommend you bring him or her in for a consultation.
-We won’t necessarily start treatment at this stage, but we will be able to do an assessment of your child’s teeth and jaws and from that, predict any major or minor orthodontic problems they may have in the future.
+Once your child’s adult teeth have come through, we recommend you bring them in for a consultation with one of our children’s orthodontists.
+We won’t necessarily start treatment at this stage, but we will be able to do an assessment of your child’s teeth and jaws.
+From that, we will be able to predict any major or minor orthodontic problems they may have in the future.

 If your dentist does identify any problems, they will either rectify the problem themselves, or refer you to an orthodontist for specialist treatment.